Arcaneless/ablmccapiol/README.md

 ```
 https://ablmccapiol.herokuapp.com/homework
 ```
-Read homeworks that are upload to ABLMCC Website
+Return homeworks that are upload to ABLMCC Website
 (By default it reads 1A's homework if no query is made)

 #### Query